If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 The turfgrass ant, also known as the sidewalk ant, can be commonly found in well-drained soils of sunny turf surfaces in yards, parks, and golf courses.

-These ants construct nests with shallow, connected chambers that are typically found in the upper 12 inches of soil.
-Turfgrass ants may be found indoors foraging for food.
+Turfgrass ants construct nests with shallow, connected chambers typically found in the upper 12 inches of soil.
+They may be found indoors foraging for food.

-An ant species that are native to North America is called the little black ant (Monomorium minimum).
+An ant species native to North America is called the little black ant (Monomorium minimum).

 The workers are 1 to 2 mm long, and the queens are 4 to 5 mm long.
 It is a lustrous black color.